 When they stop working, nutrients don't get up to the leaves.
 The tree then start self-healing by dropping the leaves so it can rescue the roots.
 We can imagine the whole factory is on pause at this point.

 To save it, check the water amount you're giving your baby.
+Cut back if needed.
 Make sure to use well-draining medium so excess water flow out easily.

 3. Relocation shock